 For free software I actually really like the latest versions of Microsoft Defender built into Windows 10 and Windows 11.
 It’s constantly up to date with the latest signatures, has become more robust in its coverage and capabilities, and is generally out of the way of your day-to-day computer use.

-If putting down a chunk of money for a paid software for all your devices isn’t in the cards as far as your personal security goes, that’s okay.
-You can take solace in the fact that you can get by with the built-in AV of the Windows ecosystem.
+If putting down a chunk of money for a paid software for all your devices isn’t in the cards, take solace in the fact that you can get by with the built-in AV of the Windows ecosystem.

 Good for both everyday security users and advanced users